Skip to main content

 Photo by U.S. Forest Service

 Barksdale Ponds is a unique aquatic feature on the edge of a dry, glacial outwash plain.
 Situated on hilly topography, the numerous soft water seepage lakes and ponds are surrounded by associated emergent, partially submerged and shoreline communities, maturing red and white pine forests, and kettle bogs.
-The kettles range successionally from the sandy shore, oligotrophic community ponds, through ericad bog ponds, open bog and closed canopy black spruce/tamarack forest.
+The kettles range successionally from the sandy shore oligotrophic community ponds through ericad bog ponds, open bog and closed canopy black spruce/tamarack forest.
 The kettle communities differ in context and content depending on the amount of water and nutrients in the system.
-Some are more sterile while others support a diversity of plant species.
+Some are more sterile, while others support a diversity of plant species.

-Very few State Natural Areas have public facilities, but nearly all are open for a variety of recreational activities as indicated below.
+Very few State Natural Areas have public facilities, but nearly all are open for various recreational activities as indicated below.
 Generally, there are no picnic areas, restrooms, or other developments.
 Parking lots or designated parking areas are noted on individual SNA pages and maps.
 Trails, if present, are typically undesignated footpaths.
 If a developed trail is present, it will normally be noted on the SNA map under the Maps tab.
 A compass and topographic map or a GPS unit are useful tools for exploring larger, isolated SNAs.

-The good majority of SNAs are isolated and have few or no facilities.
+The majority of SNAs are isolated and have few or no facilities.
 Some SNAs have vehicle access lanes or parking lots, but their accessibility may vary depending on weather conditions.
 Parking lots and lanes are not plowed during winter.
 Hiking trails may be nonexistent or consist of undeveloped footpaths.
 A GPS unit or compass and a detailed topographic map are useful tools for exploring larger SNAs.

 Non-DNR lands